Twig6943/dotfiles/NixOS/README.md

 `MachineName` `NixSlayer`
 `Username` `twig`

+Make sure to replace [this](NixOS/machines/NixSlayer/hardware-configuration.nix#L34) with your main drive's uuid.

 ### Virtual machines

 You might need to change [this line](/NixOS/modules/core/boot/bootloader.nix#L14) if you're on a virtual machine.